The Fortune Buddies

 The Fortune Buddies is a 2011 Hong Kong comedy film directed by Chung Shu Kai, produced by and starring Eric Tsang.
-Co-stars include Louis Yuen, Wong Cho-lam and Johnson Lee who are known as "Fuk Luk Sau" (福祿壽), Maggie Cheung, Fala Chen and Pauline Wong, who has been in retirement for years.
-The film will feature many guest stars including Michael Tse, Bosco Wong and Richard Ng.
-It is a co-production between Shaw Brothers Studio, Television Broadcasts Limited and Sil-Metropole Organisation.
+Co-stars include Louis Yuen, Wong Cho-lam and Johnson Lee who are known as "Fuk Luk Sau" (福祿壽), Maggie Cheung, Fala Chen and Pauline Wong, who had been in retirement for years.
+The film featured many guest stars including Michael Tse, Bosco Wong and Richard Ng.
+It was a co-production between Shaw Brothers Studio, Television Broadcasts Limited and Sil-Metropole Organisation.
 A production start ceremony was held on 17 June 2011 at the Kowloonbay International Trade & Exhibition Centre.
 The film was released on 11 August 2011.